 Below are the benefits that SAML provides:

-- Standardization: The SAML is a standard format that allows seamless exchange of information between systems, independent of implementation, platform-specific architecture, and implementation.
+The SAML is a standard format that allows a seamless exchange of information between systems, independent of implementation, platform-specific architecture, and performance.

-- Platform neutrality: The SAML abstracts the security framework away from platform architecture, and also from particular vendor implementation.
+The SAML abstracts the security framework away from platform architecture and also from particular vendor implementation.
 Making the security more independent of application logic is an essential tenet of Service-Oriented Architecture.

-- Better UI experience: The SAML enables single sign-on by allowing users to authenticate at an identity provider end, and then access service providers without additional authentication.
+The SAML enables single sign-on by allowing users to authenticate at an identity provider end and then access service providers without additional authentication.
 In addition, identity federation (linking multiple identities) with SAML allows a better-customized user experience at each service while promoting privacy.

 SAML framework consists of three basic sets of components, and they are as below:

-- Assertions: A SAML assertion is basically a package of data produced by a SAML authority.
+A SAML assertion is basically a package of data a SAML authority produces.
 Alternatively, you can say that a SAML Assertion is the XML document containing the user authorization that the identity provider sends to the service provider.

 The SAML SSO works by transferring the user’s identity details from one site (the identity provider) to another (the service provider).
 This process is done through an exchange of digitally signed XML documents.